 MOP and salt prices - We have assumed that all MOP production is sold to the domestic market in Morocco and exported to NW Europe and Brazil in equal proportions.
-The average price received in these markets is assumed to be a flat price per tonne of MOP of US\$360 CFR.
+Looking at the forecasts from well-respected sources we have increased the average price received in these markets and now assumed to be a flat price per tonne of MOP of US\$375 CFR.
 Currently all metals and minerals prices are under pressure and we would ignore MOP prices of today.
 The outlook for MOP is good and so we believe our flat price is likely to be on the cautious side.

 We have used a salt price of US\$65/t over the life of the project.
 Looking at the peer group in salt, companies like Canada-based K&S Windsor and Kansas-based Compass Minerals over the last five years seem to have been selling such salt a price of \$60-65 per tonne as de-icing salt into the East Coast US market.
-Delivery cost to this market is estimated at US\$30/t.
+In our analysis, the all-in-sustaining cash cost to the East Coast USA has been assumed to be US\$32.70/t, as determined in the FS.

-Operating metrics - Run-of-mine (ROM) production is assumed to be 6Mtpa, with plant recovery of 83.6% providing total annual production of 800,000tpa of MOP and 1Mtpa salt for a 20 year life of mine.
+Operating metrics - Run-of-mine (ROM) production is assumed to be 6Mtpa, with plant recovery of 85.2% providing average annual production of 735,000tpa of MOP (with peak production of 810,000tpa) and 1Mtpa salt for a 20 year life of mine.

-Operating costs - The operating costs used in our financial model were largely based on those outlined in the Scoping Study.
+Operating costs - The operating costs used in our financial model were largely based on those outlined in the FS.

 Operating Cost Item US\$/t ROM US\$/t MOP

-Mining 5.5 42.1
+Mining (including contract mining) 7.8 60.2

-Processing 7.2 55.1
+Processing 5.5 42.7

-Other site operating costs 0.7 5.0
+Other site operating costs 0.7 5.6

-Administration 0.4 3.2
+Administration 0.4 2.8

-Total cash cost to mine gate 13.8 105.4
+Total cash cost to mine gate 14.4 111.2

-Trucking to the Port of Mohammedia 1.3 10.0
+Trucking to Port of Casablanca and port charges 2.0 14.1

-Sustaining capital 4.2 32.2
+Sustaining capital 4.2 32.7

-All-in-Sustaining Cash Cost (FOB Mohamedia) 19.3 147.6
+All-in-Sustaining cash cost (FOB Casablanca) 20.6 158.0

-Freight to Brazil 2.5 15.0
+Freight to Brazil 1.4 10.0

-All-in-Sustaining Cash Cost to Brazil 21.8 162.6
+All-in-Sustaining cash cost to Brazil 22.0 168.0